 A drink of hot water raises the core body temperature, stimulating the sweating process, which is one of the way the body eliminates toxins.
 When consumed on a regular basis with lemon added to it, hot water helps balance all the acidic foods we ingest daily, says Dr. Petre.
 If you’re not a fan of lemon, try green tea, which may decrease free radical activity in the body.
 Look out for these signs your liver is in big trouble.

 While drinking cold water causes muscles to contract, drinking warm water increases blood flow to the tissues, allowing muscles to relax.
 This can help with all kinds of pain, says Dr. Petre, from joint aches to menstrual cramps.
 Drinking warm water before going to bed also has a soothing effect, which may help you fall asleep faster, and it will make you feel fuller—no midnight cravings!—and more rejuvenated in the morning.
-Check out these tips for the best sleep ever.

 Constipation occurs when there is little or no bowel movement and is often caused by a lack of water in the body.
 If you start each day with a drink of warm water (before eating anything) you can help improve your bowel movements and reduce the likelihood of constipation.
 “The elevated temperature stimulates the intestinal peristalsis and helps with sluggish bowel movements and constipation,” explains Dr. Petre.
 If you can stand it, sip warm water throughout the day for even greater benefits.
-Here are more natural home remedies for constipation.